ModischFabrications/InventoryManager/README.md

 - Electronics can have PCB footprints, octopart integration and more.
 - Laptops have serial numbers, OS versions, MACs

+Are storages concrete objects or just a path?
+Names are paths, but they might need a geo-location, identifier, comment, ...
+-> Can storages be items?
+A car has storage, but also a description

 ## Installation
 Install by using Docker Compose.

 ## Usage
-Web access is best archieved using existing channels like VPNs or a Wireguard tunnel.
+Remote access is best archieved using secure channels like VPNs or a Wireguard tunnel.
 Exposing your instance to the open world without any safety features is definitely not recommended until someone with ITSec experience has reviewed everything.

 ### Hints
-"Shipment" or "@Bob" are simple ways to integrate the state into the current scheme.
+"Shipment" or "@Bob" are simple ways to integrate missing items into the current scheme.

 Locations: Use a clean naming solution for your storages, I_RACK-ROW-COLUMN is usually enough.
 Nesting is handled by this system, don't worry about label depth.